openkruise/kruise/charts/kruise/v0.7.0/README.md

 Install with Helm 3:

-Note that Kruise v0.7+ will only support Kubernetes 1.13+ and 1.13/1.14 must enable `CustomResourceWebhookConversion` feature-gate.
+OpenKruise only supports Kubernetes version >= `1.13+` because of CRD conversion.

-If your Kubernetes version is lower than 1.15, you'll need Helm v3.1.0+ that has the flag --disable-openapi-validation.
+Note that for Kubernetes 1.13 and 1.14, users must enable `CustomResourceWebhookConversion` feature-gate in kube-apiserver before install or upgrade Kruise.

 ```bash
 # Kubernetes 1.13 and 1.14